QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 \subsection{QCD at small $x$ and high parton densities}

+A great success of pQCD is the QCD parton model~\cite{Bjorken:1969ja}, wherein the complex dynamics of quark and gluon fields in hadrons can, at high energies and large momentum resolutions, be viewed as that of a weakly interacting gas of partons (single-particle quark, antiquark, and gluon states).
+The cleanest way to access this sub-nucleon structure is in the deeply inelastic scattering (DIS) of electrons or other leptons off nucleons and nuclei, wherein a virtual photon emitted by the electron strikes a quark or antiquark inside the hadron.

+For the thermalization process of interest in this review, the asymptotic high energy (or ``Regge") limit of DIS is most relevant.
+This limit corresponds to the Bjorken DIS variable $x_{\rm Bj}\sim Q^2/s \rightarrow 0$ where $Q^2$ is the squared four-momentum transfer and $s$ is the squared center-of-mass energy.
+In the parton model, $x_{\rm Bj}\approx x$, where $x$ is the light cone fraction of the momentum of the hadron carried by the struck parton\footnote{In hadron-hadron collisions, it is more appropriate to speak in terms of momentum fractions, so we henceforth use $x$ instead of $x_{\rm Bj}$.}.
+At small $x$, or equivalently at high energies, the number of partons in the hadron proliferate rapidly, as first observed in DIS experiments at the HERA collider in Germany~\cite{Abt:1993cb,Ahmed:1995fd,Derrick:1993fta,Derrick:1994sz,Martin:1994kn,Lai:1994bb}.
+This growth is consistent with the predictions of the pQCD Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP)~\cite{Gribov:1972ri,Lipatov:1974qm,Altarelli:1977zs,Dokshitzer:1977sg} evolution equations.

-A great success of perturbative QCD (pQCD) is the QCD parton model~\cite{Bjorken:1969ja}, wherein the complex dynamics of quark and gluon fields in hadrons can, at high energies and large momentum resolutions, be viewed as that of a weakly interacting gas of partons (single-particle quark, antiquark and gluon states).
-More specifically, it is argued that if one picks a lightcone\footnote{Lightcone coordinates are $k^\pm = (k^0\pm k^3)/\sqrt{2}$ and lightcone fields are defined as $A^\pm = (A^0\pm A^z)/\sqrt{2}$; we will work in the metric $g_{\pm,\mp} = 1; g_{i,j} = -1$, where $i,j$ represent the two transverse coordinates.} gauge $A^+=0$, and quantizes the quark and gluon fields of QCD along a light front surface (say, $x^+=0$), the Hamiltonian of free quark and gluon fields shares the same vacuum\footnote{This argument is flawed upon closer examination because Haag's theorem requires the vacua of free and interacting relativistic theories to have inequivalent commutation relations of field operators.
-In lightcone quantization, this requires a careful treatment of $k^+=0$ vacuum modes~\cite{Nakanishi:1976vf}.
-However for the purposes of a perturbative treatment of lightcone wavefunctions, it may be sufficient to assume one can project out such modes~\cite{Collins:2018aqt,Fitzpatrick:2018ttk}.} as the full interacting theory~\cite{Brodsky:1997de}.
+The mathematical basis of the parton model in QCD follows from the observation that if one picks a lightcone\footnote{Lightcone coordinates are $k^\pm = (k^0\pm k^3)/\sqrt{2}$ and lightcone fields are defined as $A^\pm = (A^0\pm A^z)/\sqrt{2}$; we work here in the metric $g_{\pm,\mp} = 1; g_{i,j} = -1$, where $i$ and $j$ represent the two transverse coordinates.} gauge $A^+=0$ and quantizes the quark and gluon fields of QCD along a light front surface (say, $x^+=0$), the Hamiltonians of the free quark and gluon fields share the same vacuum\footnote{ In lightcone quantization, this argument requires a careful treatment of $k^+=0$ vacuum modes~\cite{Nakanishi:1976vf}.
+For a perturbative treatment of lightcone wavefunctions, it may be sufficient to project out such modes~\cite{Collins:2018aqt,Fitzpatrick:2018ttk}.} as the fully interacting theory~\cite{Brodsky:1997de}.
 This allows one to construct the hadron wavefunction as a linear combination of a complete set of multi-parton eigenstates, each of which is an eigenstate of the free QCD Hamiltonian.